 - Plasters in a variety of different shapes and sizes

-- creams for skin rash; such as hydrocortisone or calendula
+- A digital thermometer Creams for skin rash; such as hydrocortisone or calendula

 Even better – consider enrolling on a first aid course.
 It can be a good idea, as well, to keep a small first aid kit in your car for emergencies away from home.

 Chemicals: It is a worrying thought, but around 500 children under the age of five are rushed to hospital because it is suspected they might have swallowed something toxic.
 It is very important to keep all cleaning products, household chemicals as well as medicines out of the reach of children.
 They should be stored in a cupboard with a child resistant catch.
 Do not leave cleaning chemicals in the toilet or bathroom.
 And remember gardening chemicals, such as weed killers and pest control products which can be extremely poisonous – such things should also be kept under lock and key.

 If you have foster children in your care, it is important to also be aware of the dangers of electricity.
 All wires and cords should be kept out of reach – particularly those that are attached to things that can become very hot, such as irons, kettles and hairdryers: appliances such as these should always be turned off when not in use.

 Drinks, or any other forms of liquid should be kept well away from general electrical appliances such as DVD players, music stereos, a television, vacuum cleaners or computers.Prevention is a good idea: consider having RCD (residual current device) protection.
 This is a life-saving device which protects against fatal electric shocks It can also provide some protection against electrical fires.
 RCD’s offer a level of protection that ordinary fuses and circuit-breakers cannot provide.
 Do make sure that a child or young person is completely dry after a bath or shower, before using any electrical appliance.

 Burns from hot objects/surfaces/heating systems